Kaiser-Yang/blink-cmp-git/README.md

     opts = {
         commit = {
-            -- You may want to customize when it should be enabled -- The default will enable this when `cwd` is in a git repository -- enable = function() end
+            -- You may want to customize when it should be enabled -- The default will enable this when `git` is found and `cwd` is in a git repository -- enable = function() end
             -- You may want to change the triggers
             -- triggers = { ':' },